tsadams1973/website/blog/content/posts/api-ver/index.md

 #### Summary

 And that about does it.
 From here you can choose to version your controllers or endpoints however you like.
 Obviously there are many more considerations about how to structure, organize, and version your code.
 We have only scratched the surface in this walkthrough.
-But the nice part about using the *microsoft-api-versioning* library is that it supports you, no matter how you choose to approach verioning whether that is
+But the nice part about using the *microsoft-api-versioning* library is that it supports you, no matter how you choose to approach versioning whether that is

 * Query string parameter versioning